 TULE LAKE NATIONAL WILDLIFE REFUGE

-What: This year, we expanded “Walking Wetland” acreage, where sections of land rotate from wetlands to crop lands, each improving the productivity of the other.
+What: Last year, we expanded “Walking Wetland” acreage, where sections of land rotate from wetlands to crop lands, each improving the productivity of the other.

 ASH CREEK WILDLIFE AREA